Edgar Heap of Birds: Exhibitions

 Heap of Birds has exhibited nationally and internationally.
 An early solo exhibition was Full Blooded (1984) at the Center of the American Indian in Oklahoma City, Oklahoma.

 Awards

 Heap of Birds has received grants and awards from the National Endowment for the Arts, the Rockefeller Foundation, The Louis Comfort Tiffany Foundation, The Wallace Foundation, the Bonfil Stanton Foundation, and The Pew Charitable Trusts.

 In 2012, Heap of Birds was named a Fellow of United States Artists.
+In 2025, he was elected as a member of the American Academy of Arts and Letters.